Document

 |

-8 min read
+5 min read

 Any profit or gain that arises from the sale of shares is treated as Capital gains under the Income Tax Act.
 Capital gains are further classified as short-term or long-term based on their holding period.
-Gains from equity shares listed on a recognised stock exchange having a holding period of less than 12 months are considered short-term capital gains.
+Gains from equity shares listed on a recognised stock exchange having a holding period of less than or equal to 12 months are considered short-term capital gains.
 Short-term capital gains (STCG) from shares are classified into two parts:

 • Short-term capital gains as per section 111A